COSC3020/isomorphism-nodes-connectivity-NolanNachbar/README.md

 2 \to b \\
 3 \to c \\
 \vdots
+V \to x
 \end{align}
 $$

+This shows that

+Because both graphs are completely connected, an one-to-one mapping will preserve the required edge connectivity and thus satisfy the requirements of $f$ in the formal definition.
 Thus, $A$ and $B$ are isomorphic.

 I certify that I have listed all sources used to complete this exercise, including the use of any large language models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.